nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## **Introduction**
-Tracey is a free and open-source desktop app for University housing committee (Hall Masters) to manage their students and premises.
+Tracey is a desktop app for University housing committee (Hall Masters) to manage their students and premises.
 Tracey is optimized for those that work well with Command Line Interface (CLI).
 She is equipped with Graphical User Interface (GUI) for an effective user experience.

 This is a Developer Guide written to help developers get a deeper understanding of how Tracey is implemented and the reasons this project is done a certain way.